Apple Releases iOS 11.2.5, macOS 10.13.3, watchOS 4.2.2, and tvOS 11.2.5

 macOS 10.13.3 -- The macOS 10.13.3 update clocks in at a whopping 1.97 GB in Software Update, but lists only two bugs that aren’t related to security.
 One fixes a problem that could cause Messages conversations to be listed out of order, and another corrects a bug that could cause your Mac to freeze when connected to an SMB server.

 As best we can guess, the large size of the update may be due to the location of the 15 security vulnerabilities fixed, which include a handful of problems in the kernel.
-It’s also worth noting that macOS 10.13.3 also includes additional fixes for the Meltdown vulnerability — it’s the bug that keeps on giving.
+It’s worth noting that macOS 10.13.3 also includes additional fixes for the Meltdown vulnerability — it’s the bug that keeps on giving.

 watchOS 4.2.2 -- In its main release notes, Apple says merely that watchOS 4.2.2 “includes improvements and bug fixes.”
 It’s clear that watchOS 4.2.2 is important solely for the security fixes noted above.
 We recommend installing it the next time you charge your Apple Watch overnight since watchOS updates are so slow to install.